stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 - When working on OSS always start by opening an issue and brainstorm your ideas with the library's mainterners.
 - Pattern synonyms is a Haskell feature that will make our code base more reable, and as shown in this tutorial could be useful in many scenarios.
+The `YearMonthDay` pattern is probably one of the more versatil ones, so if you're working with the `time` library have this in mind.
 - Time library now has some cool helper functions that are pretty simple to use and hopefully pretty useful too.
+Keep in mind the `periodFirstDay`, `periodLastDay`, `periodAllDays` and `periodLength` functions.

 ## Caveat

 As you can see we didn't talk about weeks in this tutorial.
 That's becasue weeks are not canonical, some years have 52 weeks and others have 53 and depending on what part of the world you're in, the week could start in different days (Saturday, Sunday, Monday).
-We're dicusing this with the maintainer right now but haven't get an answer yet.
+We're dicussing this with the maintainer right now but haven't gotten an answer yet.
 But if you want to get all `Days` of a week and specify its starting day, this [issue][issue-weeks] could be useful.